Fellowship of Christian Councils in Southern Africa

 The Fellowship of Christian Councils in Southern Africa (FOCCISA) is an international ecumenical organization.
 Founded in 1980 as the Fellowship of Christian Councils in East and Southern Africa, it changed to its current name in 1999.

 It is a member of the World Council of Churches.

-FOCCISA members include:
+The organization hosts a Health and Gender Justice Network and Economic Justice Network.

+The organization regularly speaks out against corruption and violence.